-- Complete all required classroom modules with a grade of at least 70 percent; - Meet the grade requirements for the module components, if applicable; - Complete all the required externship hours; and
+- Complete all required classroom modules with a grade of at least 2.0; - Meet the grade requirements for the module components, if applicable; and - Complete all program requirements. - Pass the graduate exam, if applicable; and - Successfully complete all extern requirements.

-Complete all program requirements.